mattermost/docs/source/developer/integration-faq.md

 ## Where should I install my integrations?

 For self-hosted deployments in small setups you might host integrations on the same server on which Mattermost is installed.
-For larger deployments you can setup a separate server for integrations, or add them to the server on which the external application is hosted--for example, if you're self-hosting a Jira server you could deploy a Jira integration on the Jira server itself.
+For larger deployments you can setup a separate server for integrations, or add them to the server on which the external application is hosted - for example, if you're self-hosting a Jira server you could deploy a Jira integration on the Jira server itself.

-When self-hosting restrictions are less strict, AWS, Heroku and other public cloud options could also be used.
+When self-hosting restrictions are less strict, AWS, Heroku, and other public cloud options could also be used.

 ## How do I create a bot account with personal access tokens?